Classification of Group Actions Extended to Symplectic Deformation Quantizations

 \subsection{Computations}

-Let us show in this section how the above tools can be applied to computation.
-In particular we will show that under sufficiently restrictive assumptions on the cohomology of the group $\Gamma$ and the first cohomology of the manifold $M$ we find that there is a unique extension of the action to any deformation quantization.
+Let us show in this section how the tools developed in the previous section can be applied to computation.
+In particular we will show that, under sufficiently restrictive assumptions on the cohomology of the group $\Gamma$ and the first cohomology of the manifold $M$, we find that there is a unique extension of the action to any deformation quantization.
 We will also show that in general the extensions are not unique even when the first cohomology of the manifold vanishes and the group acts faithfully.
-Most of the computations here are done by applying group cohomology to the diagram \ref{computingsquare}.
+Most of the computations here are done by applying group cohomology to the diagram \eqref{computingsquare}.